mohc/solid-1/src/uk/co/mohc/solid/ocp/README.md

 ## Exercise

-Refactor the example to allow extension of functionality for different styles of driving without modification of the base classes.
+Refactor the classes in the violation folder to allow extension of functionality for different styles of driving without modification of the base classes.